Tsuen Wan line: Incidents

 On 18 March 2019, two trains crashed in the crossover track section between Admiralty and Central while MTR was testing a new version of the SelTrac train control system provided by Toronto-based Canadian unit of Thales Group.
 There were no passengers aboard either train, although the operators of both trains were injured.
-Before the crash site had been cleaned up, all Tsuen Wan line trains terminated at Admiralty instead of Central.
+Before the crash site had been cleaned up, all Tsuen Wan line trains terminated at Admiralty and returned to Tsuen Wan Depot instead of Central.
 Both MTR and Thales will be conducting their separate investigations.
 The same vendor also provided a similar signalling system in Singapore, which resulted in the Joo Koon rail accident in 2017.
 In July 2019, the Electrical and Mechanical Services Department (EMSD) published an investigation report into the incident and concluded that a programming error in the signalling system led the ATP system to malfunction, resulting in the collision.